Introduction

 Fast Tier

-AIS can be deployed as a fast tier in front of any of the multiple supported backends.
+AIS can be deployed as a fast tier in front of any of the supported backends.

 As a fast tier, AIS populates itself on demand (via cold GETs) and/or via its own prefetch API (see List/Range Operations) that runs in the background to download batches of objects.